liang108/MathPP/README.md

 # Math++
-A personal project dedicated to implementing some math concepts.
+A personal project dedicated to implementing several mathematical structures.
 Currently implemented, with some unit tests, are:

 * Vectors
 * Matrices